 Our research shows that the NHS logo is instantly recognised and evokes positive, rational and emotional associations of trust, confidence, security and a sense of dependability.
 Therefore, its position as one of the most cherished and recognised brands in England needs to be maintained and protected.

 The NHS logo is protected by law.
-It is a registered trade mark and is also protected by copyright.
+It is a UK trade mark owned by the Secretary of State for Health and Social Care.
+It is also protected by copyright.
 Only original artwork files for the NHS logo should be used.
 You should not attempt to recreate it yourself.

 When the NHS logo appears on its own, it usually signifies the NHS at a national level — ‘the NHS in England’.
 However, the NHS logo may also be used on its own in instances such as:

 - there is not enough space for an NHS organisational logo (see ‘Formatting your logo for digital applications: Avatars, profile pictures, icons and favicons’ in the NHS organisational logos section)